software-mansion/setup-ci/readme.md

 - `--lint`: Generate ESLint workflow to run on every PR.
 - `--jest`: Generate Jest workflow to run on every PR.
+- `--ts`: Generate Typescript check workflow to run on every PR.

 ## 💬 Your feedback